 - What leadership skills do you have and how have you used them in your education, community, and employment?

-- Submit two letters of recommendation from community, campus, or organization leaders who can discuss your leadership skills (one letter should be from a peer).
+- Submit one letter of recommendation from a community, campus, or organization leader who can discuss your leadership skills (one letter should be from a peer).

 - Submit a copy of your school unofficial transcript.